Rolive0712/WSSESoapClient/README.md

 WSSESoapClient
 ==============
-1. Add web service reference to create the proxy.
+1. Add web service reference for the cmp service wsdl url to create the proxy.